nucypher/nucypher/docs/source/index.rst

 anyone she wants by creating a policy and uploading it to the NuCypher network.

-2. A group of Ursulas, which are nodes of the NuCypher network, receive information about the policy, called a PolicyArrangement that include a re-encryption key share.
+2. A group of Ursulas, which are nodes on the NuCypher network, receive information about the policy, called a PolicyArrangement that include a re-encryption key share.
 The Ursulas stand ready to re-encrypt data in exchange for payment in fees and token rewards.
 Thanks to the use of proxy re-encryption, Ursulas and the storage layer never have access to Alice's plaintext data.

-3. Using a configurable asymmetric encryption key, any entity (Enrico) can encrypt data on Alice's behalf.
+3. Each policy created by Alice has an associated encryption key, which can be used by any entity (Enrico) to encrypt data on Alice's behalf.
 This entity could be an IoT device in her car, a collaborator assigned the task of writing data to her policy, or even a third-party creating data that belongs to her – for example, a lab analyzing medical tests.